Muhammad657/LevelUp_app/README.md

 ## ⚠️ Note on Data Completeness

-The **college list** and **scholarship list** are still under development and not yet complete.
+Currently, only **3–4 colleges and scholarships** are fully completed.
-They currently serve as a functional preview and will receive future data updates and improvements.
+This will be **expanded and updated in the future**, as new data and features are added.

 ---